Arvanaghi/CheckPlease/README.md

 <module> <optional arguments>
 ```

-This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their paylaods.
+This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their payloadds.

 I want you to **contribute** to this repository to make it truly comprehensive.
 If your implementation works, I will merge your modules into this repository within **one day**.